BentoBoxWorld/Biomes/README.md

 * `/bsbadmin biomes`: To open Admin GUI.
 * `/bsbadmin biomes help` : Show help for all the commands
 * `/bsbadmin biomes import [overwrite]`: import biomes from biomes.yml
+* `/bsbadmin biomes add <biome>`: add a new biome what can be edited via GUI or `biomes edit` command.
+Biome will not be deployed.
+To do it, you should enable it in GUI or via `biomes edit <biome> deployed true` command.
 * `/bsbadmin biomes set <player> <biome> [<type>] [<size>]`: This command works the same as user biome set command, but it is necessary to provide also player, which island biome will be updated.
 * `/bsbadmin biomes edit <biome> <property> <new_value>`: This command allows to edit provided biome property to new value.
 * `/bsbadmin biomes settings <property> <new_value>`: This command allows to edit current addon settings via command.